net-daemon/docs/docs/v3/started/development.md

 ## Deploy your apps

 After you have developed and tested your apps it is time to deploy and run the apps in the production environment.
-That's what we will look at next...
+The two different deployment options has different deployment methods.

+### Deploy compiled assemblies and configurations

+Just do `dotnet -c Release publish -o [your output directory]` and copy all content from [your output directory] to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.

+### Deploy source and configurations

+Copy the content from the `apps` folder to to `/config/netdaemon3` if you are using add-on or the destination folder you chose for the other host options.